That Is All (book)

 That Is All is a 2011 satirical almanac by John Hodgman.
 It is the follow-up to Hodgman's 2008 book More Information Than You Require.
 It was released November 1, 2011.

 That Is All is the third and final part of a trilogy of "COMPLETE WORLD KNOWLEDGE".
-This series of books is a collective whole, featuring continuous page numbering - that is, the last page of The Areas of My Expertise is page 236, and the first page of More Information Than You Require is page 237.
-"That Is All" starts on page 607.
+The trilogy is a collective whole, featuring continuous page numbering – that is, the last page of The Areas of My Expertise is page 236, and the first page of More Information Than You Require is page 237.
+"That Is All" starts at page 607.

 One of the book's topics is preparation for the upcoming end of the world.
 Each page includes a fictionalized calendar of events leading to the end of the world on December 21, 2012.
 Hodgman refers to this time as Ragnarök.
 The book's other topics include sports, wine, and a list of seven hundred ancient and unspeakable gods.